Avidei/win-radio-master/README.md

 * Chose directory to save streams, config will be saved in %userprofile%\radio_save_dir, delete this config if any trouble and rerun script

-* If you don't have a streamripper installed on your computer - script will open it's download page
+* Script will open download page, if you don't have a streamripper installed on your computer

 * Close Command Prompt, download and install streamripper-windows-installer-{any_version}.exe on your computer